 Preventing foreclosures and maintaining credit availability for refinances have been priorities for the Federal Housing Finance Agency (FHFA)—and so is providing resources to America’s homeowners and homebuyers.
 If you are looking to buy a new home, refinance an existing home or avoid foreclosure, the information in this section may help you find the answers you need.

-If your mortgage is underwater or your property threatened by foreclosure, you may find the information in
+If you have been impacted by the Coronavirus, if your mortgage is underwater or your property threatened by foreclosure, you may find the information in

 Mortgage Assistance helpful.